diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 It means, he will receive nothing.

 Also note that Ezra column is all zeroes.
+This is because there is no bet on *teamA* before Ezra.
 There are several ways to manage her money:
 - we can return it back to Ezra
 - we can share it among all winners in proportion to the size of their bet.